 - Systems Architect • Median base salary — $100,984

 How Can Hocking College Help Me Get One of These Jobs?

-Hocking College currently has two computer science programs which are Website & Application Development, and Cyber Security & Network Systems.
-In only four semesters, students can graduate with either an Associate of Applied Science in Website & Application Development, or an Associate of Applied Science in Cyber Security & Network Systems.
+Hocking College currently has two computer science programs which are Website and Application Development, and Cybersecurity and Network Systems.
+In only four semesters, students can graduate with either an Associate of Applied Science in Website and Application Development or an Associate of Applied Science in Cybersecurity and Network Systems.

 In some cases, students may need some additional training or certifications when getting a degree in this field.
 Hocking College can provide them with the foundation and hands-on experience they need to be considered for any one of these jobs.

 What Will I Learn in Hocking College’s Computer Science Programs?